Skip to main content

 Payroll Cycle

 Typically, employees receive their salary at the end of each month, and the payment amount is determined by the terms of the employment agreement.
-In cases of non-paid leave, the employer is entitled to deduct a proportional amount from the employee’s salary.
+In cases of unpaid leave, the employer is entitled to deduct a proportional amount from the employee’s salary, subject to the contract and applicable law.

 Mercans’ Payroll Capabilities